Isolators

 IsoLoop Construction

 A spin valve is spintronic GMR element with two stable resistance states.
 The coil creates a magnetic field proportional to the input current signal across a dielectric film.
-The field changes the spin polarization of the sensor element and the resistance of the bridge resistors.
-The sensor output is amplified and conditioned to produce an isolated replica of the input signal.
+The field changes the spin polarization of the spin valve resistor elements and thus their resistance The spin valve output is amplified and conditioned to produce an isolated replica of the input signal.
 Thus IsoLoop Isolators transmit signals by a magnetic field and electron spin rather than by light and photons.

 References and further reading